Navigation

 Visions and Values

 Our vision and values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.
-Through our values and dedication we seek to:

 It is our vision that Sheepy will continue to be a nurturing environment underpinned by strong Christian and British values.